nol13/fuzzball.js/README.md

 ### Performance Optimization

 If you have a large list of terms that you're searching repeatedly, and you need to boost performance, can do some of the processing beforehand.
 For all scorers you can run full_process() on all of the choices beforehand, and then set options.full_process to false.
+With the token scorers you can run some of the additional processing beforehand.
+Exactly how depends on if using with the extract function or as standalone functions.
+(If running async or from stream currently would have to just use the standalone.
+Also, if you wanted to use an alternate tokenizer could sub them for the functions used below)

-If using either "token_sort" scorer, you can set the property "proc_sorted" of each choice object and it will use that instead of running process_and_sort() again.
+If using either "token_sort" scorer with the extract function: You can set the property "proc_sorted" of each choice object and it will use that instead of running process_and_sort() again.
 (Will need to make sure each choice is an object, even if just "choice = new String(choice)")

 ```js
 var query = fuzz.full_process("126-Abzx");